Skip to main content

 You can skip this step for a standalone installation of Portworx Backup.

 If you enable an external OIDC during the Portworx Backup installation, you must manually configure the redirect URI in your OIDC provider.
-Refer to the Setup login redirects section of the Portworx Enterprise documentation for instructions.
+See the Setup login redirects section of the Portworx Enterprise documentation for instructions.

 To pull the Docker images and push them to an internal registry: